santiago-webdev/Zettelpy/README.md

 is going to be another one of those projects.
 Just don't use it because there's a lot of things that I'm not providing to make it work correctly and safely.

-# Where are the notes getting stored?
-By default everything will go into .local/share/zettelpy

 ## How to install
 *Check the dependencies below first*

 Move to the repo, and then:

-You can either use the repo as the install directory.
-Use git pull to update
+You can either use the repo as the install directory and use git pull to update
 ```bash
 pip install -e .
 ```